fcdoc/doc/en/flashduty/mixin/alert_integration/aliyun_cm_metric.md

 Synchronize Alibaba Cloud Cloud Monitoring alert events to Flashduty via webhook to achieve automated noise reduction processing of alert events.

 ## In Flashduty
-You can obtain an integrated push address through the following two methods, either of which can be chosen.
+You can obtain an integration push address through the following two methods.
+Choose either one.

 ### Use Proprietary Integration